 Positive Self-Parenting techniques can now be learned by anyone willing to devote thirty minutes a day to loving, supporting, and nurturing his or her Inner Child.
 After many years of practical investigation and testing, I have developed a method for practicing Self-Parenting that is as direct and easy to learn as possible.

-This process, which I call the Self-Parenting Program, resulted from the exploration of my own ACA issues.
-Although the ACA symptoms were not yet recognized in the early seventies, I certainly qualified as having the condition.
+This process, which I call the SELF-Parenting Program, resulted from the exploration of my own ACoA issues.
+Although the ACoA symptoms were not yet recognized in the early seventies, I certainly qualified as having the condition.

 My original investigations began with what I called my “Inner Conversations.”
 My thoughts and feelings would pull me in completely opposite directions.
 Sometimes I would agonize for weeks over a problem or decision and later think to myself, “Why did I waste so much time on that?”